batfish over anemone reef

 By Sorrasek Phiboonthammasak Date 24 Jul 2024

-Richelieu Rock is renowned as the best dive site in Thailand and is often listed among the best dive sites in the world.
-The rock's pinnacle offers rich marine biodiversity, from large animals like whale sharks and manta rays to small amazing creatures like harlequin shrimp and ghost pipefish.
+Richelieu Rock is renowned as one of the best dive sites in Thailand and is often listed among the best dive sites in the world.
+The rock's pinnacle offers rich marine biodiversity, from large animals like whale sharks and manta rays to small, amazing creatures like harlequin shrimp and ghost pipefish.
 It also boasts clear visibility and warm tropical waters, making it a dream dive site for divers around the globe.
-This guide provides information on the diverse marine life, diving details, travel tips, and the best dive services to explore Richelieu Rock.
+This guide provides information on the diverse marine life, diving details, travel tips, and the best dive services for planning a Richelieu Rock day diving trip or a Richelieu Rock liveaboard adventure.

 History and Development of Richelieu Rock

-Located near the Similan Islands, Richelieu Rock is situated at the top of the Andaman Sea in Surin National Marine Park.
-The horseshoe-shaped pinnacle is 18 kilometers east of the Surin Islands and 70 kilometers from the west coast of Thailand, accessible by speedboat or liveaboard diving boat.
+Located near the Similan Islands, Richelieu Rock is at the top of the Andaman Sea in Surin National Marine Park.
+The horseshoe-shaped pinnacle is 18 kilometers east of the Surin Islands and 70 kilometers from the west coast of Thailand.
+It is accessible by speedboat or liveaboard diving boat.

 Richelieu Rock was discovered by the famous underwater explorer Jacques Cousteau, guided by a local fisherman.
 The rock was named after the French-born Admiral Andreas du Plessis de Richelieu, who served in the Thai Royal Navy in the late 19th and early 20th centuries.